 Physical Properties of Aventurine

 Aventurine has most of the properties of quartz, its dominant ingredient.
-The presence of inclusions give the quartz its aventurescence and alter some of its other properties.
+The presence of inclusions gives the quartz its aventurescence and alters some of its other properties.

-Aventurine has a hardness of about 6 1/2 instead of the 7 of quartz.
-The most common mineral inclusions associated with aventurine all have a hardness lower than quartz.
-This is thought to weaken the material and result in a slightly lower hardness.
+Aventurine can have an apparent hardness of less than 7.
+The most common mineral inclusions associated with aventurine all have a hardness lower than the 7 of quartz.
+Abundant inclusions weaken the material and result in a lower apparent hardness.

 Many of the common aventurine inclusions have a specific gravity that is higher than quartz.
-If abundant, inclusions such as hematite, ilmenite and goethite should give aventurine a specific gravity that is slightly higher than quartz.
+If abundant, inclusions such as hematite, ilmenite, and goethite can give aventurine a specific gravity that is higher than quartz.

 Uses of Aventurine

 Green aventurine is a common material used to produce beads and cabochons.
 These are used to make earrings, pendants, rings, and other jewelry.
-Other colors of aventurine are used to produce these items but they are seen less often because nice aventurine in those colors is rare.
+Other colors of aventurine are used to produce these items, but they are seen less often because nice aventurine in those colors is less common.

-Aventurine is sometimes used to make bowls, vases and small sculptures.
-Green aventurine is a less expensive and popular alternative for jade and amazonite.
-Some buyers simply want an attractive green stone and the flash of aventurine suits them.
+Aventurine is sometimes used to make bowls, vases, and small sculptures.
+Green aventurine is a popular and less expensive alternative for jade and amazonite.
+Some buyers simply want an attractive green stone, and the flash of aventurine suits them.

 Aventurine as Tumbled Stones

 Aventurine is an inexpensive and popular material for making tumbled stones in a rock tumbler.
-If the mica particles are small a smooth and lustrous finished can be produced.
+If the mica particles are small, a smooth and lustrous finish can be produced.
 Coarse mica particles tend to pluck out, giving the polished stones a pitted appearance.
-Aluminum oxide, cerium oxide and tin oxide will all produce a bright polish on aventurine.
+Aluminum oxide, cerium oxide, and tin oxide will all produce a bright polish on aventurine.

 Aventurine and translucent quartz without aventurescence are often dyed bright colors.
-This is used to produce low-cost cabochons with bright colors that are often seen in inexpensive jewelry.
-The name "aventurine" is inappropriate but is used for its greater appeal when compared to "translucent quartz" or other appropriate names.
+Dye is used to produce low-cost cabochons with bright colors that are often seen in inexpensive jewelry.
+The name "aventurine" can be inappropriate, but it is used for its greater appeal in the marketplace when compared to "translucent quartz" or other appropriate names.